-88. (1) Subject to subsection (2), a magistrate conducting a preliminary inquiry shall, where all the evidence before him, whether for the prosecution or the defence, consists of written statements (with or without exhibits) tendered to the court pursuant to section 33 of the Evidence Law (2011 Revision), commit proceedings charge to accused and explain purpose of the the accused person to the Grand Court, in the current session, for him to stand his trial for the offence without consideration of the contents of those statements.
+88. (1) Subject to subsection (2), a magistrate conducting a preliminary inquiry shall, where all the evidence before him, whether for the prosecution or the defence, consists of written statements (with or without exhibits) tendered to the court pursuant to section 33 of the Evidence Law (2011 Revision), commit the accused person to the Grand Court, in the current session, for him to stand his trial for the offence without consideration of the contents of those statements.